-For guests staying on property at one of the resorts, they will occasionally open 1 hour early or stay open 2 hours later.
+For guests staying on property at one of the select Disney World resorts, they will occasionally open 1 hour early or stay open 2 hours later.
 You must have a resort reservation in order to partake in these extra hours.

 There are plenty of places and ways to get tickets for the Magic Kingdom.

-If you are planning a trip to Disney World and building a travel package you can add them into the package.
-Once at Disney, you will either get a magic band or you will get a plastic card.
+If you are planning a trip to Walt Disney World and building a travel package you can add them into the package.
+Once at Disney, you will either get a magic band or you will get a plastic card pass.

-If you are not staying on property or you live within driving distance you can wait and purchase your tickets at the Ticket and Transportation Center or right at the gates.
+If you are not staying on property or you live within driving distance you can wait and purchase your tickets at the Ticket and Transportation Center or right at the gates of Magic Kingdom Park.

-If you are lucky enough to live close to Disney or you are able to travel to Disney and plan to visit the parks approximately 10 days or more through the year your best option for tickets may be buying an annual pass.
-As an annual pass holder, you also get discounts on food and merchandise.
-You also get discounts on special ticketed events and access to private events just for pass holders.
+If you are lucky enough to live close to Walt Disney World Resort or you are able to travel to Disney World and plan to visit the parks approximately 10 days or more through the year your best option for tickets may be buying an annual pass.

 Magic Kingdom Map